 Congressman Mike Turner is a lifelong resident of Southwest Ohio.

 His father worked in the manufacturing industry in Dayton for over 40 years, and his mother taught elementary school in the Huber Heights School District.
-His parents are residents of Greene County.
-Congressman Turner is the proud father of two daughters, Carolyn and Jessica Turner.
+Congressman Turner is the proud father of two daughters, Jessica and Carolyn Turner, who live in Dayton.

 Congressman Turner practiced law in Dayton for over 17 years and in 1991, he opened his own private legal practice specializing in real estate and corporate law.

 Turner served as Mayor of the City of Dayton for eight years.
-During his tenure, he was a strong proponent of neighborhood revitalization, crime reduction, increased funding for safety forces, economic development and job creation.
+During his tenure, he was a strong proponent of neighborhood revitalization and economic development.
 He created Rehabarama, a private-public partnership to rehabilitate neglected housing in Dayton’s historic neighborhoods, which had significant economic impact on the region and received national awards.
+He also improved police response time by 40 percent, added 54 police officers to the force, and established a development fund that awarded over $19 million in grants for housing and job producing projects all while maintaining a balanced budget throughout his tenure.

-Prior to Congressman Turner's election, there was no advocate for Wright-Patterson Air Force Base on the important House Armed Services Committee.
-Congressman Turner filled that void and throughout his time in Congress, Wright-Patt has successfully added approximately 10,000 jobs and remains the largest single-site employer in the state of Ohio.
+At the time of Congressman Turner's election, there was no advocate for Wright-Patterson Air Force Base or Ohio’s military installations on the House Armed Services Committee.
+Congressman Turner filled that void and throughout his time in Congress, Wright-Patt has successfully added approximately 15,000 jobs on-base and remains the largest single-site employer in the state of Ohio.
+Thousands of additional jobs have been created in the Miami Valley in support of the base.

-In January of 2011, Turner was appointed Chairman of the US Delegation to the North Atlantic Treaty Organization (NATO) Parliamentary Assembly the inter-parliamentary organization of legislators from the countries of the North Atlantic Alliance.
+In January of 2011, Turner was appointed Chairman of the US Delegation to the North Atlantic Treaty Organization (NATO) Parliamentary Assembly, the inter-parliamentary organization of legislators from the countries of the North Atlantic Alliance.
 In December of 2014, Turner was elected President of the NATO Parliamentary Assembly.
-He now serves as Chairman of the Defense and Security Committee of the NATO Parliamentary Assembly.
+He now serves as Vice-Chairman of the Defense and Security Committee of the NATO Parliamentary Assembly.